 Chair back slipcovers are so versatile and can instantly change the look of not only your dining room chairs, but the entire decor of the room.

 - The purple chair back covers have piping around them.

-First chair back covers I made in 1994 for my friend Pam.
-Notice the end chairs have arms.
+- Notice in the upper right photo that the end chairs have arms.
 The knot has to be placed higher to accommodate the arm.

-How to Make Slipcovers for Dining Room Chairs:
+How to Make Chair Back Slipcovers for Dining Room Chairs

-This type of chair slipcover only works on straight back chairs, if yours taper slightly you can still make them, but will have to keep the line of the slipcover as wide as the widest part of the chair so the slipcover will fit over.
+This type of chair back slipcover only works on straight back chairs, if your chairs taper slightly you can still make them, but will have to keep the shape of the slipcover as wide as the widest part of the chair back so the slipcover will fit over.